How green? UK renewable energy providers' fuel mix ranked

 For the UK specifically, all sources of organic waste are equally valid as a means of generating biogas, except for energy crops.
 This is because there is limited availability of arable land and devoting land to energy crops like switchgrass means having less land to grow food.

-4. The impact of hydroelectric power
+4. The impact of hydroelectric energy

 The environmental impact of hydroelectric dams and run-of-the-river plants varies greatly by location.
 On the one hand, you have large dams that have flooded thousands of square miles of terrain, and then you have smaller plants that are part of an existing river or exploit deep canyons that are just as effective with a much smaller footprint.

-The overriding concerns when it comes to hydroelectric power is the displacement of not just wildlife but also human communities that can find themselves uprooted by colossal hydroelectric projects.
+The overriding concerns when it comes to hydroelectric energy is the displacement of not just wildlife but also human communities that can find themselves uprooted by colossal hydroelectric projects.
 While fish ladders and inlet screens help to reduce habitat impact for water-based species, the fact that dam water tends to be more stagnant also needs to be addressed.
 In largely static water, a buildup of sediments and detritus can lead to an explosion of algae and aquatic weeds, especially if the weather is warm.

 Issues such as these requires the dam operators to take active measures such as harvesting or using fish species that keep algae under control.